Beware: The “Shoulds” and “Woulds” Pitfall

 All that I am saying, is that I am ONLY ever going to do what feels best for me.
 What makes me feel proud of me.
 What makes me feel like the highest level version of myself.
 (Try my hardest, anywhoo.)

 Which probably means a drink for me will usually involve a beautiful vineyard from now on, but who knows.
 I don’t believe in restricting yourself with words like NEVER.

 As long as you know yourself, and know what’s best for YOU.
 Not what makes other people feel more comfortable or what you feel you should.

 Just do me a favour and try to hear your own thoughts; decipher them from everyone else’s.

 I am so proud of myself and grateful for all of it.

-To being the best you!
+To be the best you!
 Now, and 20 years from now!

 Want to learn more about creativity, storytelling, and developing a writer’s mindset?

 Goodie!
 It might not be an A-List, but the Laffy Email Squad is a pretty cool thing to be a part of if you’re looking to learn some things about how to be more you in your brand and copy.

 So.
 Are ya?
 Yeah?
 Awesome!
 Sign on up!